aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/javascript.rst

         new ComponentSecond(componentElement, options);
     }):

 Miscellaneous
 =============

 - Avoid magic numbers.
-Try to parametrize or use constants.
+Try to parametrise or use constants.

 .. code-block:: javascript